3D Printer Build Plate Guide

 Adhesion Strength: Medium-High

 PEI will work with just about any filament with the exception of nylon.
-PEI typically attaches to glass or polypropylene (preferred option) using a magnetic sheet.
+PEI typically attaches to spring steel (preferred option) and used with a magnetic base.
 This means you will not have any binder clips to run into during prints and allow you to utilize the entire build surface.
 If you find you still need a little more grip there is also a powder-coated PEI version available.
 Make sure to install the spring steel sheet over an already flat surface as it will take the shape of what is underneath it.
 Once your print finishes and cools, just remove the sheet and flex it to easily pop parts off!
 No more scraping and struggling to get parts off the build surface.